Shapedsundew9/erasmus-gp/egppy/egppy/gc_graph/docs/graph.md

 class O Ocd
 ```

+## JSON Format

+TO DO: Explain more
+In row U the connections are stored in alphabetical order, then index order.
+This is specified for reproducablility.

 ## Rows, Interfaces & Connections

 An interface is an array of endpoints with 0 to 256 elements each defining the endpoint type.